 In the UK today, many people are very sceptical of religious claims to truth and hold values which are broadly humanist.
 There is a growing community of people who explicitly use the term ‘humanist’ of themselves.
 In doing so they refer to their positive affirmation of life and nature and our place within it all.

 A popular message and a ‘New Atheism’

 There has been a tremendous public and media interest about non-religious belief in the UK in recent years.
-There has been a surge of discussion about ‘New Atheism’ prompted by BHA Patron Richard Dawkins‘ book The God Delusion.
-Some have a feeling that as church authority wanes and secular advances are made, organised religion is lashing out (in its ‘death throes’, according to BHA Vice President, A C Grayling).
+There has been a surge of discussion about ‘New Atheism’ prompted by Humanists UK Patron Richard Dawkins‘ book The God Delusion.
+Some have a feeling that as church authority wanes and secular advances are made, organised religion is lashing out (in its ‘death throes’, according to Humanists UK Vice President, A C Grayling).

 The idea sparked imaginations up and down the country, and so much money was raised that the adverts appeared on towns and cities across the UK.
 Most importantly, like-minded people across the UK offered not just their financial support but their considered, good-natured, humanistic endorsement.